Breslauer Prize for Bibliography

 The Prize jury at the International League of Antiquarian Booksellers adhere to the rules shown below.
 Please follow these rules if you wish to enter a publication for a future prize.

-The jury, consisting of three antiquarian booksellers and three senior librarians, takes great care to follow this process before nominating the winner of this prestigious prize.
+The jury, consisting of antiquarian booksellers and senior librarians, takes great care to follow this process before nominating the winner of this prestigious prize.

-Article 1 - The International League of Antiquarian Booksellers, an international association bringing together national associations of antiquarian booksellers, awards a US$10,000 prize every four years to the author of the best work, published or unpublished, of learned bibliography, of research into the history of the book or of typography, or books of general interest on the subject.
-In addition, starting with the 2022 prize, the ILAB Committee and the Breslauer Foundation have agreed to assign a second and a third prize of the value respectively of US$ 5,000 and US$ 3,000 to the second and third most voted book.
+Article 1 - The International League of Antiquarian Booksellers, an international federation of antiquarian booksellers, awards a US$10,000 prize every four years to the author of the best work, published or unpublished, of learned bibliography, of research into the history of the book or of typography, or books of general interest on the subject.

 Article 3 - Entries must be submitted in a language which is universally used.